Social

 Basic Approach

-Zeon Group positions initiatives relating to respect for human rights as one of the important foundations underpinning sustainability management and is promoting various measures based on the Zeon Group Human Rights Policy, which was established in line with the UN Guiding Principles on Business and Human Rights and the OECD Guidelines for Multinational Enterprises.
+Zeon Group positions initiatives relating to respect for human rights as one of the important foundations underpinning sustainability management and as a critically important element of its business activities and is promoting various measures based on the Zeon Group Human Rights Policy, which was established in line with the UN Guiding Principles on Business and Human Rights and the OECD Guidelines for Multinational Enterprises.

 Upholding positive working environments by protecting human rights and prohibiting discrimination

 In August 2019, we established the Zeon Group Human Rights Policy, which sets forth respect for human rights and prohibits discrimination.
-We are striving to create a mutually accepting company that does not tolerate discrimination based on gender, age, nationality, or other attribute and understands diverse values.
+We are striving to create a mutually accepting company that does not tolerate discrimination based on gender, age, nationality, or other attribute and understands diverse values, while fostering mutual respect.

 Starting from FY2022, we have begun to implement full-scale human rights due diligence initiatives.
-In implementing these initiatives, Zeon Corporation, group companies, and the supply chain receive human rights education at related divisions such as procurement and human resources, and have been carrying out relevant measures while receiving advice from external experts.
+In implementing these initiatives, after providing human rights education to relevant divisions such as procurement and human resources, Zeon Corporation, group companies, and the supply chain have been carrying out relevant measures while receiving advice from external experts.

 Zeon Group Human Rights Policy (Established in 2019, revised in 2023)